ztomasze/5parsecs/Rules/Weapons.md

 Our authoritative weapons list.
-Starts with the Dramatic Weapons table from the Freelancer Handbook, plus various *house rulings*.
+New weapons in *italics*.

 | WEAPON                        | RANGE | SHOTS | DAMAGE | TRAITS                      |
 | ----------------------------- | ----- | ----- | ------ | --------------------------- |